oahr/oahr/src/faq.md

 > You can apply (and get a Product ID) for the **open** part of your project.
 The closed part however is not eligible.
 The same applies if your project consists of an open main part, and proprietary extensions.

+**Can I commercially use any of these projects, and become rich from other people's work?**

+> We cannot tell you. **Please read the license of the respective project!** Some projects permit commercial use, while other explicitly forbid it.
+>
+> Anyway, it is generally frowned upon to make money off the hard work that other people provided for free.
+If you plan to sell PCBs, kits, or complete hardware, please contact the creator of the project, and make sure they will get a fair share of your profits!
+This includes selling on online marketplaces or auction sites on a small scale.
+>
+> We personally know a couple of makers who removed their projects from public, or even gave up making new open hardware, because other people sold their work for own profit.

 ## Manufacturer/Product ID

 **What Manufacturer ID do you have?**